January 13, 2026

 Accounts examined include national-level politicians and institutions with decision-making authority over disaster relief efforts.
 Among them are seven governors and mayors representing the regions most severely affected, based on fatality data published by BNPB

 Guided by UNESCO’s 72 hour rule and Indonesia’s disaster management law, we decided to track national institutions and politicians’ posts from 25 to 27 November (the first 72 hours) using a content-monitoring sheet.
-Each entry was coded by content type such as graphics, reels, or marked as N/A if no post was made.
+Each entry was coded by content type such as graphics, reels, or marked as N/A if no post or irrelevant posts are made.

 Graphic: whether the disaster was mentioned